pygame/pygame/docs/reST/ref/camera.rst

    | :sl:`load a camera`
    | :sg:`Camera(device, (width, height), format) -> Camera`

-   Loads a v4l2 camera.
-The device is typically something like "/dev/video0".
+   Loads a camera.
+On Linux, the device is typically something like "/dev/video0".
 Default width and height are 640 by 480.
    Format is the desired colorspace of the output.
    This is useful for computer vision purposes.
 The default is ``RGB``.
 The following are supported:

       * ``RGB`` - Red, Green, Blue